matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 ### `queueFilter()` <a name="queueFilter"></a>

-Queue a DataTable_Filter that will be applied when applyQueuedFilters() is called.
+Adds a filter and a list of parameters to the list of queued filters.

 #### Description

-(just before sending the datatable back to the browser (or API, etc.)
+These filters will be
+executed when [applyQueuedFilters](#applyQueuedFilters) is called.

+Filters that prettify the output or don&#039;t need the full set of rows should be queued.
+This way they will be run after the table is truncated which will result in better performance.

 #### Signature